Understanding over-groomed curls: What's behind the problem

 What exactly are over-processed curls?

 You want to do something really good for your curls - masks, leave-ins, oils and a serum on top.
 But suddenly they no longer look alive, but tired, limp and heavy.
-This describes the phenomenon over-groomed curls .
+This describes the phenomenon of over-processed curls.
 It means that your curls are out of balance due to too much care.
 In short: over-processed curls occur when care is applied without balance - visible in limp, heavy-looking curls.

 Something paradoxical happens with over-processed curls: instead of defined, elastic strands, you get weak waves that lose their bounce.
 Your hair may even feel soft, but more 'rubbery' than healthy.
 This condition has nothing to do with a lack of care - but with the protein-moisture balance being off.